-Hairy Woodpeckers are common and widespread, and their populations increased by just over 1 percent per year between 1966 and 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 9 million with 44 percent living in the U.S., 52 percent in Canada, and 4 percent in Mexico.
-They rate a 6 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-Despite their healthy populations there is concern that pressures such as the fragmentation of large forest tracts into smaller parcels and competition for nest holes from the European Starling could ultimately threaten their numbers.
+Hairy Woodpeckers are common and widespread, and their populations increased between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 9 million with 44% living in the U.S., 52% in Canada, and 4% in Mexico.
+The species rates a 6 out of 20 on the Continental Concern Score.
+Hairy Woodpecker is not on the 2016 State of North America's Birds' Watch List.
+Despite healthy populations there is concern that pressures such as the fragmentation of large forest tracts into smaller parcels and competition for nest holes from the European Starling could ultimately threaten Hairy Woodpeckers.Back to top

 To bring Hairy Woodpeckers into your yard, try setting up suet, peanut, and black oil sunflower feeders, especially in the winter when food is scarce.
 Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 If you have dead trees in your yard, or dead parts in a living tree, and if it’s safe to leave them standing, a pair of Hairy Woodpeckers might try to start a family there.
 In later years, their hole might become a home for wrens, chickadees, nuthatches, bluebirds, or flying squirrels.Back to top